-• Thoroughly review the tender pack:
+Thoroughly review the tender pack:

-Review the Instructions to Participants thoroughly to understand the timeline, the questions being asked and the assessor's expectations.
+Review the tender pack thoroughly to understand the timeline, the questions being asked and the assessor's expectations.
 Remember, only information contained in your submission can be considered and evaluated.

 • Take note of character and page limits: